godotengine/godot-docs/tutorials/platform/ios/ios_plugin.rst

     -   The configuration file extension must be ``gdip`` (e.g.: ``MyPlugin.gdip``).

-    -   The configuration file format is as follow:
+    -   The configuration file format is as follows:

     ::